 Rheumatoid arthritis (RA) causes pain and inflammation in the joints.
 When RA affects the jaw, it often causes tenderness, stiffness, and pain when chewing.
-In advanced stages, the joint may be painful and make noises when moving.
+In the advanced stages of the condition, the joint may be painful and make noises when moving.

-Jaw involvement is common in people with RA whose disease is not well controlled.
-Although estimates of its prevalence vary widely between 2 and 88% of people with RA, only a small number of people experience symptoms.
+Jaw involvement is common in people who have difficulties managing their RA.
+Although estimates of its prevalence vary widely between 2% and 88% of those with RA, only a small number of individuals experience symptoms.

-RA usually affects the joints symmetrically so people may notice the symptoms in both sides of the jaw.
+RA usually affects the joints symmetrically, so people may notice the symptoms on both sides of the jaw.

-In this article, we examine how RA can affect the jaw, its symptoms, diagnosis, and ways to relieve RA related jaw pain.
+This article will examine how RA can affect the jaw, including its symptoms, diagnosis, and ways to relieve jaw pain relating to RA.

 RA is a chronic inflammatory autoimmune disease that causes the immune system to attack healthy cells and tissues in and around the joints.

-Jaw pain rarely develops in the early stages of RA.
-People with RA should inform their rheumatologist if they experience pain in new areas.
+Jaw pain rarely develops in the early stages of RA — the jaw is

 - an aching jaw